msadowski/msadowski.github.io/_posts/2019-05-23-ydlidar-x2-review-ros-cartographer.md

 ---
 layout: post
-title: YDLIDAR X2 - ROS review and running it with Cartographer
+title: YDLIDAR X2 - ROS review and Cartographer setup
 description: "I've run some tests on YDLIDAR X2.
 This blog post summarizes the experience and shows the LiDAR working with Google Cartographer."
 modified: 2019-05-23
 comments: true